 No application is necessary for this scholarship; the scholarship committee evaluates all environmental health science-related entries at the Annual Colorado Science and Engineering Fair and makes its determination.

 The Colorado Environmental Health Association has designed the scholarship to honor the late Tom Douville.
-Mr. Douville was the Environmental Health Director of Mesa County from 1981 to 1985 and of Boulder County from 1985 until his death in November of 1996.
+Mr. Douville was the Past President of CEHA in 1987-1988; Environmental Health Director of Mesa County from 1981 to 1985; and Environmental Health Director in Boulder County from 1985 until his death in November of 1996.
 CEHA has established this scholarship for students from Colorado universities who serve as interns in local health departments.
 CEHA is looking for students who show strong leadership skills and interest in environmental health.

 Applications accepted: Applications reviewed each semester.

 Award amount: The yearly scholarship award may be up to $1,000, which may be divided depending on the number of awardees.
 Minimum award is $250.